Disco Se Aagay: Background and release history

 Nermin Niazi and Feisal Mosleh are siblings who migrated to the United Kingdom from Pakistan as children with their parents in the aftermath of the Bangladesh Liberation War.
-Their family has been involved in South Asian music for generations, including their parents, who are the composer Muslehuddin and playback singer Nahid Niazi.
+Their family has been involved in South Asian music for generations, including their parents, who are the composer Muslehuddin and playback singer Naheed Niazi.
 In this environment, both spent a significant amount of time in recording studios in Pakistan, remained connected to music during their parents' UK tours, and interacted with "the biggest names in Pakistani pop", such as Nazia Hassan, when they visited the country.
 Eventually, Mosleh started trying out various instruments, playing the keyboard and his father's string orchestra, and Niazi joined in to hum along, leading to the duo forming a songwriting collaboration where Mosleh worked with the instruments and Niazi was the lead vocalist.
 Noticing this, their father got in touch with Oriental Star Agencies, who offered the siblings a chance to record an Urdu album.

 The album was recorded at Zella Studios during summer break, when Mosleh was 19 and Niazi was 14.
 Influenced by both traditional South Asian music as well as British new wave acts, Roland June-60 and Yamaha DX7 synthesisers were combined with Hindustani melodic scales to produce the album's sound.
 It was released in September 1984, shortly before Niazi went back to school, and was the only release ever issued by the duo.
 A variant was released with a new cover and a reprise of "Sari Sari Raat" on the B-side by Music India in 1985.

 It was re-released by Discostan on 22 January 2021 as the first album on their label.
 Later that year, Discostan released Disco Se Aagay: Edits and Reprises on 24 September, which comprises two tracks edited by DJ Moving Still, two previously unreleased "experimental reprises" and another song's English version.